DataDog/integrations-core/system_core/README.md

 ## Overview

-This check collects the number of CPU cores on a host and CPU times (i.e. system, user, idle, etc).
+This check collects the number of CPU cores on a host and CPU times, such as `system`, `user`, `idle`, etc.

 ## Setup